-Fenz and Ekelhart [25] proposed a security ontology with 11 concepts and 15 relationships that provides a unified and formal knowledge for the information security domain.
+3.Fenz and Ekelhart [32] proposed a security ontology with 11 concepts and 15 relationships that provides a unified and formal knowledge for the information security domain.
+Their ontology was integrated with ISO/IEC 27001 [7] standard ontology and applied to quantitative risk assessment.

-Herzog et al. [15] proposed a Web Ontology Language (OWL)-based ontology of information security overview to model security concepts, such as assets, countermeasures, threats, vulnerabilities, and their relationships.
+4.Herzog et al. [17] proposed a Web Ontology Language based ontology of information security overview to model security concepts, such as assets, countermeasures, threats, vulnerabilities, and their relationships.
 This ontology includes six core concepts and seven relationships, and can be used for reasoning about the relationships between concepts and can help determine threats that might be compromising the assets.

-Wang and Guo [26] proposed the ontology for vulnerability management (OVM) with six concepts and nine relationships, which captures the core concepts of information security and focuses on software vulnerabilities.
+5.Wang and Guo [33] proposed the ontology for vulnerability management (OVM) with six concepts and ten relationships, which captures the core concepts of information security and focuses on software vulnerabilities.
+The authors utilized the NVD (National Vulnerability Database) to populate their ontology with descriptions of some common vulnerabilities.